 - 19.1.
 The Trust understands that the UK GDPR does not prevent or limit the sharing of information for the purposes of keeping children safe. - 19.2.
 The school/academy will ensure that information pertinent to identify, assess and respond to risks or concerns about the safety of a child is shared with the relevant individuals or agencies proactively and as soon as is reasonably possible.
-Where there is doubt over whether safeguarding information is to be shared, especially with other agencies, the Designated Safeguarding Lead (DSL) will ensure that they record the following information:

-- · Whether data was shared

-- · What data was shared

-- · With whom data was shared

-- · For what reason data was shared

-- Where a decision has been made not to seek consent from the data subject or their parent/carer

-- The reason that consent has not been sought, where appropriate
+Where there is doubt over whether safeguarding information is to be shared, especially with other agencies, the Designated Safeguarding Lead (DSL) will ensure that they record the following information: - Whether data was shared - What data was shared - With whom data was shared - For what reason data was shared - Where a decision has been made not to seek consent from the data subject or their parent/carer - The reason that consent has not been sought, where appropriate - 19.3.

-- 19.3.
 The school/academy will aim to gain consent to share information where appropriate; however, will not endeavour to gain consent if to do so would place a child at risk.
-The school/academy will manage all instances of data sharing for the purposes of keeping a child safe in line with the Child Protection and Safeguarding Policy.
+The school/academy will manage all instances of data sharing for the purposes of keeping a child safe in line with the Trust's Safeguarding and Child Protection Policy.

-20. Publication of information
+20. Publication of Information

 - 20.1.
-The school/academy publishes a Publication Scheme (within the Freedom of Information Policy) on its website outlining classes of information that will be made routinely available, including:

-- · Policies and procedures.

-- · Minutes of meetings.

-- Annual reports.

-- · Financial information.

-- 20.2.
-Classes of information specified in the Publication Scheme are made available quickly and easily on request.
+The Publication Scheme can be found within the Trust's Freedom of Information Policy, which is available via the Trust website (https://hslt.academy/our-policies) and outlines classes of information that will be made routinely available, including: - Policies and procedures. - Minutes of meetings. - Annual reports. - Financial information. - 20.2.
+Classes of information specified in the Publication Scheme are made available quickly and easily on request. - 20.3.

-- 20.3.
 The school/academy will not publish any personal information, including photos, on its website without the permission of the affected individual.
-At the start of each academic year the school/academy require all parents/carers to complete an 'Image and videos parental consent form'.
-This form clearly explains to parents/carers the reasons why and how the school/academy use images and videos of pupils.
+At the start of each academic year the school/academy requires all parents/carers to complete a consent form which clearly explains to parents/carers the reasons why and how the school/academy uses images and videos of pupils. - 20.4.
 Parents/carers are advised that without their consent the school/academy will not use images and videos of their child/ward.
 When uploading information to the school/academy website, staff are considerate of any metadata or deletions which could be accessed in documents and images on the site.
-Please refer to the Trust's Photography and Videos at School Policy.
+Please refer to the Trust's Photography and Videos at School Policy for further information and to access a copy of a consent form template.

-21. CCTV and photography
+21. CCTV and Photography